mariopitassi/recolor_game/README.md

 # Recolor game projet

-*This project is maintained by Anouche AKASPARIAN, Mattias ROUSSEAU, Farouk FAKHOUN and Mario PITASSI.*
+*This project is maintained by Anouche KASPARIAN, Mattias ROUSSEAU, Farouk FAKHOUN and Mario PITASSI.*

 ## Installation & usage